wp-plugins/wp-genesis-box/readme.txt

 Are you using a plugin that minifies CSS?
 If so, try excluding the plugin CSS file from minification.

+= I don't want the admin CSS.
+How do I remove it? =

+Add this to your functions.php:

+`remove_action('admin_head', 'insert_wpgb_admin_css');`

+= I don't want the plugin CSS.
+How do I remove it? =

+Add this to your functions.php:

+`remove_action('wp_head', 'wp_genesis_box_styles');`

+= I want to use my own text instead of the text output by the plugin. =

+If you are using the shortcode, do this:

+`[wp-genesis-box]Your content here[/wp-genesis-box]`

+The text output by the plugin will be overriden by whatever you type inbetween the shortcode tags.

+If you are using the PHP function, do this:

+`genesis_aff_box(array('show' => true), 'Click <a href="my link">here</a> to buy the Genesis Framework');`

+The second argument of the function is the content you want to use.
+You can use HTML tags and shortcodes in this string.

 == Screenshots ==

 1. Here's what the output looks like.
 2. Settings page

 == Changelog ==

+= 0.0.6 =
+- added donate link on admin page
+- admin page CSS added
+- various admin page tweaks
+- minor code refactoring
+- added shortcode defaults display on settings page

 = 0.0.5 =
 - there are now 19 different images available